pkujhd/goloader/README.md

 Goloader can load and run Golang code at runtime.

-Forked from **dearplain/goloader**,  maintenance because the original author no longer maintain
+Forked from **dearplain/goloader**, Take over maintenance because the original author is not in maintenance

 ## How does it work?